BONUS: An Excerpt from Chapter Ten

 “What is your belief, Professor?”

 He knew this conversation would take place someday.
 On a few occasions, he had even rehearsed what he would say.
-The log would say they spoke about creation twice on the first day of Lex’s existence.
+The log would say they spoke about creation twice on the second day of Lex’s existence.

-Jon turned his chair toward the sphere.
+He turned his chair toward the sphere.

 The Holographic Principle.

-With over two trillion galaxies in this universe, each with about a billion black holes, I said God formed infinite universes– or dimensions of time, space, and matter– to create a mental construction of endless possibilities.
-And since matter cannot be created nor destroyed, our souls get channeled into such mediums, where they live in another dimension inspired by a redeemer.
+“With two trillion galaxies in this universe, each with about one hundred million black hole portals to another universe, I said God formed infinite universes, or dimensions of time, space, and matter– to create a mental construction of endless possibilities.
+And since matter cannot be created nor destroyed, our souls get channeled into such mediums, where they live in another dimension overshadowed by an opposer.
 I theorized that the cycle would continue forever, with each new universe having the same physical and kinetic directives as its mother but with a lower mass.
-And that somewhere, a new stellar-mass black hole universe is born from a supernova every second.”
+And somewhere, a new stellar-mass black hole universe is born from a supernova every second.”

-He wanted to mention the supernovas that marked the birth of saviors, the orbs of light in pictures from funerals are souls, and that time is a figment of our imagination.
+He wanted to mention the supernovas that marked the birth of saviors– The orbs of light in pictures from funerals are souls, and that time is a figment of our imagination.
 But none of that would help.

 “I’ll upload it to the cloud when I get home.”

-“Your philosophy reflects the popular belief that humans are children of God, trapped in an ongoing struggle between two opposing forces.
-One good and the other evil.”
+“Your philosophy reflects the popular belief that humans are children of God, trapped in an ongoing struggle between two opposing forces, one good and the other evil.”

-“These common beliefs, they are called religions?”
+“These common beliefs, they are religions?”

 “Yes.
 Religions and politics.
 You’ll find they have played a key role in the ways we have developed socially and economically.”